nimning/hintSystem/src/plan.md

 ## Example of a multi-part problem using javascript:

-Mike Gage has a javascript-based multipart problem.
+Mike Gage has a javascript-based multipart problem (Yoav: I believe this does not use backbone.js)

 * [CompoundProblem2.pl](https://github.com/openwebwork/pg/blob/develop/macros/compoundProblem2.pl)
 * A deployed .pg file using